rileyloudon/ratings/README.md

 ## Features

+- Uses [The Movie Database](https://www.themoviedb.org) API to display data about movies, tv shows, and people
-- View this weeks popular movies/tv shows
+- View this weeks popular movies and tv shows
-- View cast of selected movie/tv show
+- View cast of selected movie or tv show
-- Show streaming availability in your country
+- View streaming availability in your country
-- Movie graphs include all movies in a collection
+- Movie graphs include all movies in a series
-- Tv graphs show each season
+- Tv graphs are seperated into each season
-- Actor/Actress graphs include all credits sorted by most popular
+- People graphs include all credits sorted by most recent

 ## Screenshots